With so many online banks to choose from, it can be difficult to decide where to park your cash.

 Mileage Savings Account

-With Bask Bank’s Mileage Savings Account you earn American Airlines miles (or AAdvantage Miles) rather than interest – to the tune of 1 mile for $1 deposited.
+With Bask Bank’s Mileage Savings Account you earn American Airlines miles (or AAdvantage Miles) rather than interest – to the tune of 2 miles for every $1 in your account annually.

 Normally, frequent flyer miles are awarded on the spending side rather than savings.
 Customers are used to racking up miles when making certain purchases or booking flights with their credit card, but this account turns that model upside down.